 In 1905 Khan supports Japan, but parliament supports a close neighbor - Russia.
 So Crimea remained neutral in the russo-japanese war.

 In 1914 year Crimea sides Entente but had been occupied by german and turkish armies.
-Russian army helps Crimea to regain independence.
+Russian army helped Crimea to regain independence.

-In 1917 many microstates emerge from several far-flung prefectures populated by minorities.
+In 1917 many microstates emerged from several far-flung prefectures populated by minorities.

-In 1918, after russian exit from war, Crimea creates an union with Japan to counter attempts of Russia to drive southwards.
+In 1918, after Russia's Brest Peace, Crimea created an union with Japan to counter attempts of Russia to drive southwards.
 Khan marries Japanese princess.
-Japanese culture is spreading actively in Crimea, but is seen as an 'altaic revival'.
-Crimea supports Atatürk but cuts all support after armenian clashes, after that turkish capital flees from Crimea, and japanese capital takes over the country.
+Japanese culture was spreading actively in Crimea, but was seen as an 'altaic revival'.
+Crimea supported Atatürk but cut all support after anti-armenian clashes, after that turkish capital fleed Crimea and japanese capital took over the country.

-In 1928, Eastern Europe Cooperative Space agreement is signed by Crimea, Poland, Belarus, Romania and Georgia.
-Their vast natural resources are exploited by overheated crimean economy.
+In 1928, Eastern Europe Cooperative Space agreement was signed by Crimea, Poland, Belarus, Romania, and Georgia.
+Their vast natural resources were exploited by overheated crimean economy.

-In 1940, a Constitution is amended to include elections and to abolish noble ranks.
+In 1940, a Constitution was amended to include elections and to abolish noble ranks.

-In 1945 after WWII, Bucaq is reincorporated in Crimea by Sukhum-Qala agreement.
-Crimea loses most tributaries.
+In 1945 after WWII, Bucaq was reincorporated in Crimea by Sukhum-Qala agreement.
+Crimea lost most tributaries.
 All romanians are expelled in exchange for gagauz türks and Tulcea slavs.
-The Khan adopted a new constitution, and the state welfare and political freedom extends under the new, leftist cabinet.
+The Khan adopted a new constitution, and the state welfare and political freedom were extended under the new, leftist cabinet.

-In 1950-s USSR sends financial aid to Crimea to help rebuild it.
-New city on the left bank of Dnepr river is called Stalinodar, as a nod to the generosity of soviet leader.
+In 1950-s the USSR sent financial aid to Crimea to help rebuild it.
+New city on the left bank of Dnepr river was called Stalinodar, as an appreciation of generosity of the soviet leader.

-In 1960-s Crimea builds first atomic station in Güney-Golta and becames a nuclear state.
+In 1960-s Crimea built first atomic station in Güney-Golta and became a nuclear state.

-Its neutrality give it a combined migration effect, which makes Crimea one of most populated east european country.
+Its neutrality gave it a combined migration effect, which made Crimea into one of the most populated east european country.